Two-way sparsity for time-varying networks, with applications in genomics: Proposed methodology

 The novel prior we use on $\rho^{(i)}_j$ is a `reverse exponential prior' (equation (\ref{revExpPriorDef})).
-Figure \ref{revExpPriorEG} shows the probability density function of the reverse-exponential prior for different values of hyper-parameter $k$.
-Figure \ref{ourPriorEg} then shows heatmaps of the bivariate density distributions of samples from the decoupled-sparsity prior for a parameter $j$ over two time-points, i.e., $\mathbf{b}^{(i)}_{:,j}=[b_{1,j},b_{2,j}]^\top$, for a range of values of $\lambda$ and $k$ (the corresponding marginal densities are shown in Figures \ref{ourPriorEgMarg1} and \ref{ourPriorEgMarg2}).
-For comparison, Figures \ref{theirPriorEg02}-\ref{theirPriorEg1} in supplement C show samples from the Laplace-NEG prior as defined in equation (\ref{laplNegDist}), for various values of $\lambda$ (which acts equivalently to $\lambda$ in our model, controlling sparsity of individual model parameters), and various values of $\lambda^\dagger$ and $\gamma$ (which both act equivalently to $k$ in our model, controlling sparsity of differences between model parameters).
+Figure \ref{priorFig}a shows the probability density function of the reverse-exponential prior for different values of hyper-parameter $k$.
+Figure \ref{priorFig}b then shows heatmaps of the bivariate density distributions of samples from the decoupled-sparsity prior for a parameter $j$ over two time-points, i.e., $\mathbf{b}^{(i)}_{:,j}=[b^{(i)}_{1,j},b^{(i)}_{2,j}]^\top$, for a range of values of $\lambda$ and $k$ (the corresponding marginal densities are shown in Figures S6 and S7 in the Supplementary Information).
+For comparison, Figures S3 - S5 in Supplement D show samples from the Laplace-NEG prior as defined in equation (\ref{laplNegDist}), for various values of $\lambda$ (which acts equivalently to $\lambda$ in our model, controlling sparsity of individual model parameters), and various values of $\lambda^\dagger$ and $\gamma$ (which both act equivalently to $k$ in our model, controlling sparsity of differences between model parameters).
 The main difference between these priors is that our decoupled-sparsity prior still marginally follows the Bayesian lasso prior, and is hence a direct generalisation of the Bayesian lasso to this setting with time-varying model parameters.
 In other words, our prior does what the Laplace-NEG does, but with the added benefit that we generalise the Bayesian lasso.